-Some 20 years after his death William S Burroughs still has the power to keep media writing about him.
-This week The News Hub recounted the story of how Burroughs was arrested in France in 1959 for importing opiates into the country but he was released after trial.
+Twenty years after his death William S Burroughs still has the power to keep media writing about him.
+This week The News Hub recounted how Burroughs was arrested in France in 1959 for importing opiates into the country but he was released after trial.
 The reason?
 “Burroughs was excused and given a suspended sentence because his work ‘The Naked Lunch’ was considered to have too much artistic value to leave the man rotting in a Paris prison.”
 The French appreciated Burrough’s debauched writings, while his native America was “too caught up in (its) Protestant predispositions to appreciate a great artist.”

-The story is true, but it does underestimate Burroughs’ intrinsic American-ness.
+The story is true, but it underestimates Burroughs’ intrinsic American-ness.
 In his biography “The ‘Priest’ They Called Him” author Graham Caveny said Burroughs was “as American as the electric chair”.
 William Burroughs was the grandson of William Seward Burroughs I who founded the Burroughs Adding Machine company.
-In 1885 the elder Burroughs invented and patented the first workable adding and listing machine in St. Louis, Missouri.
+In 1885 the elder Burroughs invented and patented the first workable adding and listing machine in St. Louis.
 His grandson William Seward Burroughs II was born in that city 29 years later in 1914 just as Europe was about to go to war.
 His father Mortimer Perry had no desire to join the family business and ran an antique shop.
 But the family wealth gave young William a good education.

-He went to his namesake John Burroughs school in St Louis.
+He went to John Burroughs school in St Louis.
 There was no relation nor was there an affinity and Burroughs the boy left Burroughs the school without a graduation.
 He was sent to the private Los Alamos Ranch School for boys in New Mexico.
 In this rustic scout-like setting, Burroughs discovered sex and drugs.
-He was gay but he was expelled for taking chloral hydrate, a sedative drug used for insomnia.
+He was gay but was expelled for taking chloral hydrate, a sedative drug used for insomnia.
 Disgraced and back in St Louis he kept his head down long enough to finish high school and enrolled for Harvard.

 Burroughs returned alone to St Louis.
-His parents were distraught he had treated his wife so shabbily.
-But they did not stop his sizeable allowance.
+His parents were distraught he had treated his wife so shabbily but did not stop his sizeable allowance.
 Burroughs mooched around following boyfriends until Pearl Harbor stepped in.
 He was drafted but his mother had him declared mentally unsuitable for military service.
 The punishment was a six month stint in a psychiatric evaluation unit.
-On the advice of someone he met there, he travelled to Chicago.

-Men were scarce and jobs were easy to get.
+On the advice of someone he met there, he travelled to Chicago where men were scarce and jobs were easy to get.

 He became a “bugman” for AJ Cohen Exterminators, an experience that informed his writing.
-But the thrill of killing cockroaches eventually died and he followed a lover to New York.
+The thrill of killing cockroaches quickly died and he followed a lover to New York.
 He settled in Greenwich Village and was introduced to a shy young Jewish boy from New Jersey named Allen Ginsberg.
 Through Ginsberg he met Jack Kerouac and their mutual friendship solidified.
-Kerouac and Burroughs were arrested when Lucien Carr, another friend of Burroughs, killed his male lover.
+Kerouac and Burroughs were arrested when Lucien Carr, another friend, killed his male lover.
 Carr told Kerouac and Burroughs he had stabbed him after a row and dumped the body in the Hudson river.
 Burroughs advised him to find a lawyer.
 Carr turned himself in after two days and after plea bargaining down to manslaughter he served two years at a reformatory.
 Burroughs and Kerouac were charged for a failure to report a crime but released.

 They went to Mexico where their mutual self-destruction took a sudden turn.
 When drunk in their apartment, they decided to play William Tell.
 He placed an apple on her head but missed the apple and shot a bullet through her head.
 Burroughs was released on bail after 13 days and was told the trial for her murder would be a year later.
 Burroughs did not take his chances with a Mexican court and fled to New York.

 His reputation is mixed.
 Some like Mailer say he is one of the greatest and most influential writers of the twentieth century, but others found him over-rated.
-What is undeniable is that his impact across literature, art, cinema and music is vast.
+What is undeniable is his impact across literature, art, cinema and music is vast.
 At the end of the Naked Lunch, still his best known work, Burroughs wrote: “The Word is divided into units which be all in one piece and should be so taken, but the pieces can be had in any order being tied up back and forth, in and out fore and aft like an innaresting sex arrangement.”
 As the Telegraph wrote, this aberrant perspective is perhaps the reason why his words were widely adopted.